 - Have neighbors make footprints in fresh snow.

 - ***Most importantly: TELL YOUR NEIGHBORS!*** The biggest deterrent to criminals (even more so than alarm systems) is nosy neighbors.
-Get to know your neighbors and have them lookout for anything suspicious around your home while are a gone.
+Get to know your neighbors and have them look out for anything suspicious around your home while you are gone.

 Part 3: Penetration Points